 We take the ferry to cross Lake Koman.
 Emerald-colored water, turquoise, high rocky cliffs line the lake.
 It's just beautiful.

 Arriving on the other side of the lake, still 2hours of bus before joining our hotel for the night.
 The hotel is located in Valbone, at the bottom of the valley.
-The village is the starting point of the famous hike to the village of Theth on the other side of the mountains.
-By road to reach the 2 villages it takes about 12h and "only 6-8h" climbing through the mountains.
+The village is the starting point for the famous hike to the village of Theth on the other side of the mountains.
+By road to reach the 2 villages it takes about 12h to ride and "only 6-8h" while climbing through the mountains.
 We planned to do it but before we spend 2 nights in the small village of Gjelaj.
 Village consists of 3 or 4 farms, without electricity and accessible after 3km of track following the river bed.

 We arrive at Danielje guesthouse.
 We meet the head of the family : Kola and then his wife, his daughter-in-law, and the XNUMX little kids who live in the house, as well as the the dean of the house: Kola's mother.

 We are treated like princes.
 The comfort is basic, the communication rather difficult but the kindness of this family is incredible.

-Their days are rhythmed by farm work, milking cows, taking sheep and horses out of their pens so that they can graze peacefully, return them at night, water the garden and the crops that Kola planted, which allows the family to be practically in self-subsistence. (corn, cucumber, salad,...).
+Their days are punctuated by farm work, milking cows, taking sheep and horses out of their pens so they can graze peacefully, get them back at night, water the vegetable garden and crops that Kola planted. which allows the family to be practically in self-subsistence. (corn, cucumber, salad).
 The homemade cheese is also delicious.
-There is also the laundry which is a time-consuming activity and is done manually by the women who boil the laundry in a pot over a wood fire and then beat it all the afternoon.
+There is also the laundry which is a time-consuming activity and is done manually by the women who boil the laundry in a pot over a wood fire and then beat it the afternoon.

 The making of Raki is Kola's work helped by his wife and sometimes by ourselves!
 They harvest the plums in the trees on their large lot, macerate them.
 Then Kola boils macerated fruit in the lower part of the still.
-It takes 2 distillations for the raki to be good, and mainly drinkable otherwise it's a XNUMX% alcool that he can only drinks!
+It takes 2 distillations for raki to be good, and especially drinkable!